 Tools like Swagger can be used to maintain machine-readable documentation of each endpoint in your API.
 From there, you can run your Swagger-compliant file through Swagger Codegen to generate libraries in up to twenty-two languages.

-If the Swagger file diverges from the actual API behavior, it is likely to generate API clients that do not work at all.
+If the Swagger file diverges from the actual API behaviour, it is likely to generate API clients that do not work at all.
 So, how do you ensure that the API spec in your Swagger file is correct?
 In these scenarios, it may help to turn to Apiary and its testing tool Dredd.

 >See also: Rise of the collaborative open bank